code42/py42/docs/userguides/basics.md

 * `py42.sdk.legalhold.get_all_matters()`
 * `py42.sdk.orgs.get_all()`

 By looping over the pages returned by the generator object, we can access the list of items we seek.
-The following examples use `py42.sdk.clients.departing_employee.DepartingEmployeeClient` to demonstrate basic py42 behaviors, such as paging.

 Use this code snippet as an example for working with generators and paging in py42:
 ```python
 # Print the username and notes for all departing employees